HSwMS Bävern (1958)

-HSwMS Bävern (Bä), (Swedish for "Beaver") was the fifth Hajen-class submarine of the Swedish Navy.
+HSwMS Bävern (Bä), (Swedish for "The beaver") was the fifth Hajen-class submarine of the Swedish Navy.

 Construction and career

 HSwMS Bävern was launched on 3 February 1958 by Saab Kockums, Karlskrona and commissioned on 29 May 1959.

+On 19 August 1961, while in Lysekil, she was involved in a bizarre collision with a Volvo P544 car which rolled downhill onto a pier.

 She was decommissioned on 1 July 1980 and later sold for scrap in Odense in 1981.